Conquian: History

+But this lacks support, since no Mexican author has ever mentioned such a hypothesis.
+On the contrary, they often write conquián in italics, as if it were a "foreign" word.
+It is more likely to have come from the Philippines, where a card game called kongkian, akin to panguingue, sounds like conquian and has similar rules…

 Overview

 The aim is to be the first to get rid of the cards, including the last one drawn, by melding sets and runs.
 The total number of cards melded must be 11 at the end.